Cosby lawyer employs tough cross-examinations, dramatic style

-In the Cosby trial, McMonagle, 58, wielded his signature defence style, aggressive cross-examinations and a theatrical closing argument, to make his case while calling just one witness on Monday.
+In the Cosby trial, McMonagle, 58, wielded his signature defense style, aggressive cross-examinations and a theatrical closing argument, to make his case while calling just one witness on Monday.

 A veteran of the Philadelphia legal scene, he made his name in the district attorney's office prosecuting high-profile murder cases before moving into private practice in the early 1990s.
 McMonagle, who went to Capital University Law School in Columbus, Ohio, has won hundreds of acquittals defending mobsters, rappers and athletes.